Last Updated on

 Alternatively, both services offer a What You See Is What You Get (WYSIWYG) builder.
 So, if you want to create a custom landing page from scratch, you can with either option.

-Still, you can use either to create one-step or two-step opt-ins, Thank You pages post-conversion, and single or multi-page forms.
+Still, you can use either to create one-step or two-step opt-in forms, Thank You pages post-conversion, and single or multi-page forms.
 And both have template categories you can sift through by industry.

 Whichever choice you pick, you’ll have plenty of email marketing tools like Campaign Monitor and MailChimp, marketing automation services such as Infusionsoft and, CRM tools like Salesforce and HubSpot CRM, and analytics tools like Google Analytics to integrate.